ECO Church

 What does this mean?
 Every day we all make decisions that could impact the environment and here in church we seek alternative options that have less impact on the world around us.
 This means that we make positive and thoughtful decisions including the use of environmentally friendly products to clean; we serve fair trade coffee and tea; we serve refreshments in re-useable cups and on ‘real’ plates: we encourage car sharing and walking to church activities; our porches are decorated with treasurers found in local charity shops; we offer a safe haven for wildlife; we support local environmental and recycling initiatives whilst encouraging people to be more aware of their own impact on the environment at home.

-The major change in lighting in the church to LED has been completed.
-It is now much brighter, but also more environmentally friendly.
+The major change in lighting in the church to LED has made the interior much brighter, but also more environmentally friendly.

 Well done to all of you who completed this year’s Carbon Fast and in doing so reduced your carbon footprint.
 Try to continue this good practice.